Installing Cilium

 extraConfig:

-# Cilium does not handle Pod IP allocation, need to manually specify a conflict-free IP address as the cilium_host virtual interface IP address on each node
+# cilium doesn't handle Pod IP allocation, need to manually specify an IP address that won't conflict, as the IP address for cilium_host virtual network card on each node

 local-router-ipv4: 169.254.32.16